 Recovery from an eating disorder can take years, and the journey can be mentally and emotionally challenging and draining for support people.

 “Consistent, non-judgmental eating disorder help is critical to recovery,” says Dr Leanne Barron, a general practitioner with a special interest in eating disorders at The Banyans Health and Wellness.
 “Treatment programs tend to have a significantly greater impact if support people are part of the journey.
 Everyone deserves to have someone helping them recover.
 It’s important to treat those with an eating disorder with kindness and patience.
 Accepting this period of time will be very difficult can help ease your own feelings of burden.

 Anorexia nervosa has the highest death rate – 20% in 20 years – of all mental illnesses.
 For patients with anorexia, death from physical causes is five times more than expected in this age group and death by suicide is 32 times more than expected.

-1. Offer your help, and speak up
+1. Offer your help, and speak up.

 People suffering from eating disorders can be ashamed and afraid to ask for help.
 Offering your help and support, with kindness and thoughtfulness, is the best starting point for the help they need.

-Consider where and when
+Consider where and when:

 How and when you speak to someone you think may have an eating disorder needs to be given serious thought.
 Make sure you pick a good time.
-Talking to them just before a major work presentation or exam, or an important life event, will not result in a good outcome.
+Talking to them just before a major work presentation or exam, or an important life event will not result in a good outcome.

 Comments such as “You just want to be skinny” and “You just don’t want to get better” are not helpful and can be detrimental.

-Rehearse what you are going to say
+Rehearse what you are going to say:

 Practice out loud what you’d like to say to them, and make sure it includes positive and caring messages.
 If you are feeling anger towards that person, shape it into sentences that convey your worry about them and how much you care for them.
 “People with eating disorders can misinterpret your caring for judgment and negativity.
 Beginning the conversation about an eating disorder should be well thought out, authentic, and encouraging,” Dr Barron advises.

-Explain your concern
+Explain your concern:

-Be ready for your attempts to be rebuked
+Be ready for your attempts to be rebuked:

 Overcoming an eating disorder is not just about having one sit-down conversation – it can be a long road filled with many, many, often harrowing conversations.
-Some people with eating disorders have such low self confidence that they don’t believe they deserve your help or support.
+Some people with eating disorders have such low self-confidence that they don’t believe they deserve your help or support.
 Healthy, supportive relationships are key to beginning the road to recovery.
 The sooner people suffering from an eating disorder can get help, the better their chance of recovery.

 2. Seek treatment and talk to professional health workers

 Encourage your loved one to talk to someone, preferably their GP.
 They can also call a helpline or an eating disorder professional who will encourage treatment and recovery.
-Many people suffering an eating disorder find it very difficult to ask for help, so show your support by helping them to see someone right away.
+Many people suffering from an eating disorder find it very difficult to ask for help, so show your support by helping them to see someone right away.

-3. Don’t judge, choose kindness
+3. Don’t judge: choose kindness

 Your love, care, and support can make all the difference.
-Showing compassion and patience nurtures connection, encourages stronger relationships, and people are more willing to try to cooperate.
+Showing compassion and patience nurtures connection encourages stronger relationships, and people are more willing to try to cooperate.

-Be caring, but also firm.
+Be caring but also firm.
 Caring for someone and wanting to help them does not include being manipulated by them.

 It’s also important to not criticise their physical appearance.
-Insults or criticism will not jolt someone out of an eating disorder, and could in fact make matters worse.
-Avoid even positive comments such as “You’re looking good”, or “healthier” as they may be misinterpreted as “You’ve gained weight”.
-Instead compliment a personality trait or something completely outside their relationship with food, weight, calories, and self-image.
+Insults or criticism will not jolt someone out of an eating disorder and could worsen matters.
+Avoid even positive comments such as “You’re looking good” or “healthier”, as they may be misinterpreted as “You’ve gained weight”.
+Instead, compliment a personality trait or something completely outside their relationship with food, weight, calories, and self-image.

 4. Acknowledge that eating disorders are a mental illness

 It’s very important to understand eating disorders are complex mental illnesses, and anyone of any age, gender, culture, and background can develop an eating disorder.
 Eating disorders are not a choice about lifestyle, physical looks, or vanity.
 It’s not a character flaw or a moral decision to have an eating disorder.

-No-one chooses to have an eating disorder, and no-one is to blame.
+No one chooses to have an eating disorder, and no one is to blame.
 “Eating disorders are serious and complex mental illnesses, and successful recovery requires a comprehensive treatment team,” says Dr Barron.

 5. Do your research